tom-collings/simple-buildpack/README.md

 </resources>
 ```

-This is intended to be used with the multi-buildpack and have the tomee-buildpack run at some point after it in the threads of buildpacks.
+This is intended to be used with the multi-buildpack and have the tomee-buildpack run at some point after it in the chain of buildpacks.